MNiMORPH/Margay-guide/README.md

 ### Preparing for deployment

 #### The SD card
 Insert this into the logger to record data, then insert it into your computer to read the data.
-You might need an adapter for your computer.
-The data will appear as a text file.
+You might need a USB-SD card reader in order to insert it into your computer.
+Once you have done this, the data will appear on your computer as a text file.

 <div>
     <figure>
         <img src="https://github.com/user-attachments/assets/cb14742a-a759-43d9-a3e9-4d3065692ad1" style="float:left; width:200px" alt="SD card setup"/>
         <figcaption> The SD card will insert into the silver slot on the logger.
-The adapter is in bottom right and has a slot in the side for the SD card. </figcaption>
+The SD card reader is in bottom right and has a slot in the side for the SD card. </figcaption>
     </figure>
 </div>

 <div clear: both> </div>

 After running MargayDemo with the SD card in, the data was saved in [this text file](NoSensors.txt).

 #### BME 280 sensor
 This is an external sensor you can attach to read temperature, pressure, and humidity.
-The wires should be inserted in the same place for both the sensor and the board: the black connects "GND" to "GND", green goes from "SCK" to "SCL", and white from "SDI" to "SDA".
+The wires should be inserted in the same place for both the sensor and the board: the black connects "GND" to "GND", green goes from "SCK" on the sensor to "SCL" on the board, and white from "SDI" to "SDA".

 <div>
     <img src="https://github.com/user-attachments/assets/1be07783-75ea-4def-a1d5-b451ca918b99" style="float:left; width:400px" alt="BME 280 setup"/>